LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 If you look at the response, Elasticsearch lists the error type(line 12) as "json_parse_exception" and the reason(line 13) as "...was expecting comma to separate Object entries at ... line: 4]."

-In Elasticsearch, if you have multiple fields in an object("doc"), you must separate each field with a comma.
+In Elasticsearch, if you have multiple fields("errors" and "solution") in an object("doc"), you must separate each field with a comma.
 The error message tells us that we need to add a comma at the end of line 4 in our request.

 Once you add the comma, send the following request:
 ```